 With a similar rate of length or weight, composite bats have lighter weight than alloy ones thanks to the carbon fiber and graphite.

 The Disadvantages Of An Aluminum Bat

 Easy To Dent

 In case you use aluminum bats, you can suffer cosmetic damage, especially in strokes that cause slips and bends.
 You should review the manufacturer’s warranty to fix this error because using this bat is not allowed due to the possibility of injury for yourself and other players.

 Influence Of Cold Weather

 The cold weather can reduce the durability and performance of aluminum baseball bats when the aluminum becomes too hard for baseball collision.
 Your aluminum bat may have cracks and dents, and your hands may suffer sting vibration.

-Moreover, the cold weather causes the baseball denser and heavier, making the barrel of alloys damaging easily.
+Moreover, the cold weather causes the baseball to denser and heavier, making the barrel of alloys damaging easily.

 Increase Of Sting Vibration (Low-Quality Alloy Bat)